binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/openstack-terminal-client.rst.txt

 .. tip::

-   If the members are not online, make sure you have the proper :doc:`../../router/security-groups/index` configured on the them.
-If you still cant get the members online, verify (by using for instance ``tcpdump`` or by reading access logs, that the traffic hits the member servers from the load balancers IP.
+   If the members are not online, make sure you have the proper :doc:`/networking/security-groups/index` configured on the them.
+If you still cant get the members online, verify (by using for example ``tcpdump`` or by reading access logs, that the traffic hits the member servers from the load balancers IP.

 ..  seealso::